 Associate Professor, University of Pittsburgh’s Center for Women’s Health Research and Innovation (CWHRI)

 Health Communication, women’s health, preventative health communication

 Dr. Chang’s work has been primarily focused on violence against women, specifically on issues regarding health care screening and interventions for intimate partner violence.
 She has participated in multiple collaborative groups exploring various topics in women’s health services and outcomes, and is currently expanding her research to examine patient-provider communication in women’s health and obstetrics/gynecology.
 Other research interests include preventive health education and screening as well as intervention for risky behaviors and stigmatizing conditions, and she has had experience with qualitative methodology and survey research.
 She co-developed and co-teaches a course on qualitative research methods through the Center for Research on Health Care.
 Dr. Chang is a core member of the Magee-RAND Women’s Health Initiative, a BIRCWH Scholar, a core faculty member of the Center for Research in Health Care, and she serves on the Steering Committee for the University of Pittsburgh Institute on Doctor-Patient Communication.

-Thomas is interested in the identification, measurement, and testing of social influence processes in applied contexts such as health and organizations.
-One specific process he studies is the effect of mass communication campaigns on attitude change and behavior.
-His research interest is also in measurement in higher education, specifically in bibliometrics.
+Thomas Feeley is interested in the identification, measurement, and testing of social influence processes in applied contexts such as health and organizations.
+Dr. Feeley studies the specific process and effect of mass communication campaigns on attitude change and behavior, and is interested in the measurement in higher education, specifically in bibliometrics.

 Health communication, interpersonal communication, and persuasive message design